kurtmweber/CosmOS/doc/Devices.md

 * Disk partitions
 * RAM disks
-* Virtio Devices
+* File systems
 * Swap devices

 These devices should expose an attach() API, and an unattach() API which can dynamically register and unregister the devices via the device manager.
 The device manager functions attach_device and detach_device are used provided for use by device attach and unattach

 # Initialization

-The function `void initDevices();` is used by the device manager to initialize all devices.
+The function `void initDevices();` is used by the device manager to initialize all fixed hardware devices.
 The devices will have passed a pointer to a init function with this prototype:

 `typedef void (*deviceInit)(struct device* dev);`